AutomaApp/documentation/docs/blocks/trigger.md

 ## On a specific day
 Execute the workflow on a specific day and time.

+## On browser startup
+Execute the workflow when a profile that has this extension installed first starts up.

 ## When visiting a website
 Execute workflow when you're visiting a website that matches the URL or the [ReGex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) that you inputted.
 And when you check the `Use regex` checkbox, the value you inputted will be treated as a [ReGex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).